Dutasteride: Brand names

-Dutasteride is sold primarily under the brand name Avodart, but also in combination with tamsulosin under the brand names Combodart and Duodart.
+Dutasteride is sold primarily under the brand name Avodart, but also in combination with tamsulosin under the brand names Combodart, Duodart, and Jalyn.
 Dutasteride is also available in India in combination with alfuzosin under the brand names Alfusin-D and Dutalfa.

 Availability

-Dutasteride is available widely throughout the world, including in the United States, Canada, the United Kingdom, Ireland, many other European countries, Australia, and South Africa, as well as in Latin America, Asia, and elsewhere.
+Dutasteride is available widely throughout the world, including in the United States, Canada, the United Kingdom, Ireland, Europe, Australia, South Africa, Latin America, Asia, and elsewhere.
 It is available as a generic medication in many countries, including the United States.